pmq20/node-packer/README.md

     curl -L http://enclose.io/nodec/nodec-linux-x64.gz | gunzip > nodec
     chmod +x nodec
     ./nodec

+NOTE: This gz file ([nodec-linux-x64.gz]) contains an outdated version of nodec (nodec 1.5.0 with Node.js 8.3.0).
+The original maintainer did not specify how to build this repo into single executable, therefore newer versions can only be run on source code directly.

 #### Additional Notes on the compatibility between RHEL based (CentOS) / Ubuntu
 It is known that the default repo for Red Hat and CentOS distros contains a very outdated gcc / g++ (3.8.5) while the latest Long Term Support (LTS) of Ubuntu as of 15 Feb 2018 (Ubuntu 18.04 LTS) contains a relatively updated gcc / g++ (7.3.0).